 - Black American

-- Incoming college freshman/current high school senior, or a student transferring from a two-year program into a four-year program
+- Incoming college freshman/current high school senior, or a student transferring from a two-year program into a four-year program in Fall 2022

 - Eligible for Federal Pell Grant funding

 - Able to show proven financial need

 - A U.S. citizen, national, or permanent resident

 - Enrolling in an accredited, not-for-profit four-year institution

 - Pursuing a degree in civil, electrical, mechanical, or chemical engineering, including any subfield of those disciplines

 *Eligibility for Federal Pell Grant funding is calculated by the U.S. Department of Education after a student submits the Free Application for Federal Student Aid (FAFSA).
 For more information regarding eligibility, visit the FAFSA4caster.

 When is the application deadline?